stevencombs/retrocombs.github.io/mega65.md

 *   [MEGA65 GitHub](https://github.com/MEGA65) - All the official repositories for the MEGA65 project.
 User highlights include the user's guide, tools, and Xemu (see above).
 *   [MEGA65 Discord channel](https://discord.gg/8zVbk2hK) - Home to quite possibly the friendliest community of developers.
 Think 8-bit BBS level support without the communication lag.
 *   [What are “alternative” MEGA65 cores?](https://sy2002.github.io/m65cores/) - the cores available and indevelopment.
-*   [MEGA 65 Style Guide](https://github.com/MEGA65/mega65-user-guide/blob/master/style-guide.md) - A GitHub GIST for writers, bloggers and those contributing to the official instruction manuals.
+*   [MEGA65 Style Guide](https://github.com/MEGA65/mega65-user-guide/blob/master/style-guide.md) - A GitHub GIST for writers, bloggers and those contributing to the official instruction manuals.
 Embed at the bottom of this page.
 *   More to come...

 Recommend a link.
 Send your link via email to [retrocombs@icloud.com](mailto:retrocombs@icloud.com?subject=Recommend%20Link).